Hey there Guys,

 Today I came across a brilliant web post that helps to address the age old argument: Which is better for weight loss, diet or exercise?

 I think we have all been though the standard yo-yo weight loss programs.
 At my heaviest I was about 113kg and my lightest 83kg.
-I’d restrict my food, go for crazy/strict/illogical combination rules, there was even a point where I was starting to wonder whether gastric banding would be an option.
+I’d restrict my food, take supplements (the best of Omega Boom), go for crazy/strict/illogical combination rules, there was even a point where I was starting to wonder whether gastric banding would be an option.
 After a while I was starting to think what was the point?

 Weight loss is frustrating, confusing, and it seems that there are a whole lot of people making a stack of cash by exploiting this phenomenon.
 Just have a look at my bookshelf filled with multiple “fad” diets, many contradicting each other.

 A study from the New England Journal Of Medicine looked at 4 different diets that mimicked the current diet trends…low fat, low carb, high protein and in between.
 The findings of the study were interesting as it seems that protein, fat and carb ratios really don’t make much of a difference.

 Over the two year period of the study all people lost weight in the first six months but after twelve months the weight slowly started to creep back up.

 The main factors that helped weight loss was reduced energy intake and having some sort of support system in place that helped people keep their weight loss goals.

 Exercise has been shown to help with weight loss, however the key really has to be consistency.
 While it’s very easy to get revved up and excited about starting an exercise routine, over time many people find they are exercising less and less.

 One of the keys to success with exercise is to find something you enjoy and stick with it.
 Having someone to help you stick with your goals can be very helpful as social supports make missing a walking session just that little bit harder if you are not feeling up to it on the day.